-At the beginning of every August there is a Jasmin Festival (Fête du Jasmin or La Jasminade) involving flowery floats cruising through Grasse crewed by nubile maids in who throw flowers into the crowds.
+At the beginning of every August there is a Jasmin Festival (Fête du Jasmin or La Jasminade) involving flowery floats cruising through the narrow streets crewed by nubile maids in who throw flowers into the crowds.
 The town also hosts free firework displays, parties, music groups and street activities.

 The city’s main sights are a Saracen Tower, the gate of the Hôtel de Ville (remember, that’s not a hotel!
 It’s the Town Hall), various perfume museums and the sturdy old Cathedral.